 You can make it with full fat sour cream but I’ve abandoned that ship for plain Greek yogurt in a lot of recipes, saving the calories for dessert.

-I love potatoes and will eat just about any kind, prepared any ‘ol way at all, but few things are better than a pan of Au Gratin Potatoes ~ thinly sliced potatoes slathered in a creamy, silky cheese sauce with crispy golden brown edges.
+Once cooler weather hits, is there any better side dish than an entire pan of Au Gratin Potatoes ~ tender thinly sliced potatoes in a creamy, silky cheese sauce with crispy golden brown edges.
 It’s the ultimate in comfort food; the food you make for those you love. . . and even those you just sort of like.
 Who’s with me?

 Smoked Gouda Muffin Tin Potato Stacks: layers of thinly sliced potatoes, onions and smoked gouda cheese plus a hint of lemon ~ tender inside, crispy golden edges outside.

 If you love potatoes as much as I do, you’ll be all over these Smoked Gouda Muffin Tin Potato Stacks.
-Layers of thinly sliced potatoes blended with creamy smoked gouda cheese and hints of fresh lemon and thyme.
-Tender potatoes inside and crispy golden edges outside.
-They’re ideal for Thanksgiving Day, but easy and quick enough to make any day.
-Make once and you’ll want them on redial.
+Layers of thinly sliced potatoes blended with creamy smoked gouda cheese and hints of fresh lemon and thyme ~ tender potatoes inside; crispy golden edges outside.

 Maple Bacon Brussels Sprouts, oven roasted until tender with crispy, golden edges then tossed in a maple syrup ~ Applewood smoked bacon glaze.